Kuberwastaken/blog/content/AI/The Big Tech Data Dilemma - When Your Life Becomes AI Training Material.md

 ## The Data Heist: What Are They Taking?

-Let's get real: these companies aren't casually browsing your life—they've built empires to vacuum up every digital crumb you drop.
+Honestly, these companies aren't casually browsing your life, they've built empires to get every digital crumb you drop.
 Here's what they're really after:

 ## Microsoft's Omnipresent Digital Assistant